a-b365/classifier-algorithms/README.md

 ## Overview

-This project implements a comprehensive machine learning pipeline designed to handle high-dimensional datasets with limited sample sizes.
+This project implements a comprehensive machine learning pipeline designed to handle a high-dimensional datasets with limited sample size.
 The primary challenge addressed is the "curse of dimensionality" where the number of features (3238) significantly exceeds the number of samples (315).

 ---